lemlac/mulem/docs/reference.md

 ## Functional Analytics

 As explained in this document, functions are split between pure and impure.
-A pure type can always converge to an impure type, so only pure functions are distinguished with the keyword `pure` in their type where necessary.
+A pure type can always converge to an impure type, so only pure functions are distinguished with the `@pure` in their type where necessary.
 When inside a function marked as `@pure` though, all functions inside it also become pure.

 Pure functions always have the same input that results in the same output, but this is not guaranteed for impure functions.
 Mu will allow you to analyze and modify pure functions similar to how a mathematician would analyze an algebraic formula, allowing you to do things like get the derivative or integral of a function.